-You must submit an enrollment form to remove any dependent as soon as he/she loses eligibility for coverage under a State benefit plan.
+You must provide supporting documentation with the Benefit Event through the SPS Benefits System to remove any dependent as soon as he/she loses eligibility for coverage under a State benefit plan.
 If you do not remove the ineligible dependent within 60 days after the date of ineligibility, you will be billed the full insurance premium (including the State subsidy) from the date he/she became ineligible until the date removed.
 You may also face disciplinary action, termination of employment, and/or criminal prosecution for continuing to cover dependents who no longer meet the definition of an eligible dependent (see page 39).
 In most cases, dependents that lose eligibility are entitled to COBRA/Continuation Coverage for a limited time.
 This coverage is not subsidized by the State.
 Please see the COBRA/Continuation of Coverage section for more information.